wernerbrynard/WellnessGuide/README.md

 - Personalized insights based on your HealthKit data.
 - AI-powered analysis using OpenAI's GPT models.
-- Completely optional data points; use as many or as few as you like.
 - User-friendly interface for a seamless health data interaction.
 - Built on the foundation of HealthGPT, extending its capabilities to a more personalized level.